-This is a report to you, our Party colleagues, focusing on our work as MSPs in recent weeks.
+Alison Johnstone MSP and Andy Wightman MSP report to Party colleagues, focusing on their work as MSPs in recent weeks.

-To keep up with our work from day-to-day, you can follow us via our social media pages, and the Party website:
+To keep up with their work from day-to-day, you can follow us via our social media pages, and the Party website:

 - After SNP commitments to strengthen the laws on foxhunting did not appear in the programme for government, the League Against Cruel Sports expressed their deep disappointment, and reaffirmed their support for Alison’s Member’s Bill.
 This was followed by the revelation that Rural Economy Secretary, Fergus Ewing, supports current loopholes in fox hunting laws, and wants to continue to allow the use of dogs when hunting and killing foxes.